 This course has a strong emphasis on real-world learning that boosts employability and equips you to make a bigger contribution in the workplace.

-Sunderland has a good reputation with employers and, according to the Destination of Leavers from Higher Education Survey 2015/16, 94.2% of our graduates are in employment or further study within six months of graduating (based on UK undergraduate students).
+Sunderland has a good reputation with employers - 93.4% of our graduates are in employment, further study or training within six months of graduating, according to DLHE 2016/17 (based on full-time, first degree, home leavers).
 The top type of job gained by our graduates is ‘information and communication technology professional’.

 Our graduates have gone on to become web programmers, IT managers, information analysts and software developers.
 Employers that have taken on our graduates include Sage, British Airways and the NHS.
 Other graduates have started their own businesses or become software contractors earning over £50,000 a year.

 Sign up to receive emails about your subject area.

 Using Your Personal Information